General relativistic formulas for mass and spin of a Kerr black hole in terms of redshifts and orbital parameters: RED-/BLUE-SHIFTS OF PHOTONS EMITTED BY GEODESIC PARTICLES

-this is a relativistic invariant quantity, where the index $C$ indicates the emission $(e)$ or detection $(d)$ points of the measured photons' frequency.
-Thus, the general red/blueshift in frequency that light signals emitted by massive particles experience in their path towards an observer, i.e. from the emission point ($\omega_{e}$) till the detection point ($\omega_{d}$), is defined in the following way
+The frequency of a photon measured by an observer with four-velocity $U^{\mu}$ at a point $C$ reads $\omega_C\equiv-k_\mu U^\mu_C \,$, this is a general relativistic invariant quantity, where the index $C$ indicates the emission $(e)$ or detection $(d)$ points of the measured photons' frequency.
+Thus, the general red-/blueshift in frequency that light signals emitted by massive particles experience in their path towards an observer, i.e. from the emission point ($\omega_{e}$) till the detection point ($\omega_{d}$), is defined by $1+z = \frac{\omega_e}{\omega_d}$.
+For circular equatorial star orbits this quantity becomes